Archita93/portfolio/content/jobs/RBC/index.md

 **Machine Learning Engineer Co-op**
 _September - December 2024_

-- Prototyped novel workflows and proof of concepts for Agentic systems like Crew AI in an Agile lab environment, delivering bi-weekly code updates and automation deployments
+- Prototyped workflows and proof of concepts leveraging Agentic systems such as Crew AI in an Agile environment
-- Conducted hands-on research within the Generative AI space, providing actionable recommendations for new tools and frameworks, leading to the enhancement in addressing business use cases
+- Conducted hands-on research within the Generative AI space, providing recommendations for new tools and frameworks, addressing business use cases

 &nbsp; <!-- This adds a blank line -->